-Mobile Charger Scheduling Problem: Given a sensor network V with parameter E{max} , N, r_i^k , and D, and a single mobile charger with unit traveling speed, find a schedule of the mobile charger that maximizes the average coverage ratio over any given time window $[0, \sum{k=1}^{W} \Delta t^k]$.
+Mobile Charger Scheduling Problem: Given a sensor network V with parameter E{max} , N, r_i^k , and D, and a single mobile charger with unit traveling speed, find a schedule of the mobile charger that maximizes the average coverage ratio over any given time window $\sum{k=1}^{W} \Delta t^k$.
 The mobile charger scheduling problem is formulated as follows:

-This is a problem of maximizing a nonlinear convex function over a convex set, with discrete constraint $x_i^k \in \{0, 1\}, \forall k$.
-So this problem cannot be solved using standard optimization techniques.
+This is a problem of maximizing a convex function over a convex set, which cannot be solved using standard convex optimization techniques.
+Besides, the constraint $x_i^k \in \{0, 1\}, \forall k$ adds additional complexity to the problem.
 Furthermore, due to the changes in environment in realistic applications, it will be difficult to have an accurate estimation of the energy consumption rates r_i^k .
-Therefore, the mobile charger needs to be able to adjust its schedules adaptively according to the network's needs in the run time.
+Therefore, the mobile charger needs to be able to adjust its schedules adaptively according to the network's dynamic needs.
 In this paper, we aim to design light-weighted algorithms that respond to the environment dynamics automatically and achieves good performance.